WeatherArchive-Bench: Benchmarking Retrieval-Augmented Reasoning for Historical Weather Archives

 \subsubsection{WeatherArchive-Assessment}

-To effectively support climate scientists in disaster preparedness, language models must go beyond retrieving relevant passages and demonstrate the ability to interpret societal vulnerability and resilience as documented in historical texts.
+To effectively support climate scientists in disaster preparedness, language models must go beyond retrieving relevant news segments and demonstrate the ability to interpret societal vulnerability and resilience as documented in historical texts.
 To this end, we design an evaluation framework to assess a model’s ability to reason about climate impacts across multiple levels, drawing on established approaches from vulnerability and adaptation research \citep{feldmeyer2019indicators}.
-An overview of the societal vulnerability and resilience framework is provided in Appendix~\ref{vulnerability_factors}.
 The framework comprises two complementary subtasks: (i) classification of societal vulnerability and resilience indicators, and (ii) open-ended question answering to assess model generalization on climate impact analysis.
-The construction pipeline is illustrated in Figure~\ref{fig:WeatherArchive-Assessment}.
-A more detailed description of the human validation process is provided in Appendix~\ref{assessment-generation-evaluation}, and ground-truth oracles are generated using GPT-4.1 with structured prompting, as detailed in Appendix~\ref{prompt-design-assessment}.
+To clarify the task setup, we summarize the dataset construction here: historical newspaper narratives are paired with daily weather records from the same location and period.
+Each example includes a climate-related query and retrieved passages reflecting the documented weather impact.
+Archival news articles are digitized, cleaned, and aligned with meteorological data to ensure both sources describe the same event.
+Models are required to link narrative evidence with the associated weather record to produce an answer, which is evaluated against aligned labels.
+Our experimental pipeline follows a retrieve-then-answer paradigm: the retriever selects relevant archival segments using the query exactly as written, and the QA model generates its response solely from the retrieved passages.
+The \textit{WeatherArchive-Assessment} task contains 335 examples, with a one-to-one mapping between historical weather reports and queries, yielding query–answer pairs generated using \textsc{GPT-4.1} with structured prompting.